raystack/compass/docs/concepts/overview.md

 Let’s briefly discuss the type definition:

 * name defines the type of the resource.
-* classification defines the logical ‘type’ for a resource.
-Currently, we have 3 kinds of classifications: ‘resource’ for application deployments, ‘dataset’ for datastores \(like bigquery\) and ‘schema’ for protobuf definitions.
-This is used as a filter criteria when processing search queries.
 * record\_attributes define the partial schema for a record belonging to the type.
   * id is the field in the record that is used as the primary ID for a record. \(mandatory\)
   * title is the field containing the human readable name for this resource \(mandatory\)